bitcoinops/bitcoinops.github.io/_topics/en/replace-by-fee.md

   - title: "Bitcoin Core #29242 lays the groundwork for package replace by fee"
     url: /en/newsletters/2024/04/03/#bitcoin-core-29242

+  - title: "Analysis of how cluster mempool would've affected RBF in 2023"
+    url: /en/newsletters/2024/04/17/#rbf-differences-were-negligible

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Transaction pinning